 Professional Development Grants (PDGs) provide support for mid-career conservationists to pursue short-term, non-degree training to upgrade their knowledge and skills.
-These trainings can include short courses, certificate trainings, or conferences among other training opportunities.
+This training can include short courses, certificate training, or conferences among other training opportunities.

 Individuals from the following countries are eligible to apply.
 Please note that within the eligible countries EFN gives preference to applicants working in WWF priority regions.

 Applicants must meet all of the following eligibility criteria to be considered for a grant.
 Specific eligibility criteria for the February 1, 2021 deadline is included below.
 Please confirm you meet all eligibility requirements before applying.
 Approval of online or locally based trainings and conferences is up to the discretion of EFN.

 - You must be a citizen of an eligible country.

 - You must currently be living and working in your home country.

 - You must have at least three years of paid work experience in a conservation-related field in your home country.